Here are some more amazing photographs that can take us back.

 Timothy O’ Sullivan's Self Portrait

-And yet again we run into another Timothy O’ Sullivan Photograph.
-But unlike the others, this one is of the man himself.
+This is a picture of Timothy O’ Sullivan himself.
 Now we are starting to wonder who took this photo of him.

 Actually, he became a civil war photographer after becoming part of the war himself.
 After the Civil War ended, O’Sullivan set out to explore the Western landscape and embarked on a long cross-continental expedition.